Alternatives to general relativity: List of topics studied in the Model

+Finally, the model made a prediction that the amount of missing mass (i.e., the dark mass in dark matter approaches) in elliptical galaxies correlates with the ellipticity of the galaxies.
+This was tested and verified.

 Testing of alternatives to general relativity

 Any putative alternative to general relativity would need to meet a variety of tests for it to become accepted.
 For in-depth coverage of these tests, see Misner et al. Ch.39, Will Table 2.1, and Ni.
 Most such tests can be categorized as in the following subsections.

 Self-consistency

 Self-consistency among non-metric theories includes eliminating theories allowing tachyons, ghost poles and higher order poles, and those that have problems with behaviour at infinity.
 Among metric theories, self-consistency is best illustrated by describing several theories that fail this test.
 The classic example is the spin-two field theory of Fierz and Pauli; the field equations imply that gravitating bodies move in straight lines, whereas the equations of motion insist that gravity deflects bodies away from straight line motion.
 Yilmaz (1971) contains a tensor gravitational field used to construct a metric; it is mathematically inconsistent because the functional dependence of the metric on the tensor field is not well defined.